0nix/ggj21/twine/ending3.md

 "Listen, I ju-ju-just want you to listen, maybe you can help... or not.
 I don't know.
 My name is Albert.
 Albert Hassel.
 I work at an electronics factory."
 The voice from the next cell over calls out.

-"Listen I-I-I. All I want is to go back home.
+"I-I-I..
+Oh, oh.
+All I want is to go back home.
 I didn't do anything wrong, ok?
 I just wanted to go o-o-on a holiday to Latvia.
 I didn't know it was-s-s wrong to do you know?
 I won't.
 I swear."

 Albert pauses as you can hear him trying to move the cot and scratching the floor of the cell.